 Of course, your first thought after your baby gets vaccinated is probably, “How can I help my baby feel better and stay comfortable?”
 Good question!

-Miriam Chickering, Registered Nurse and International Board Certified Lactation Consultant, shares this advice:
+Miriam Chickering, Registered Nurse, Sleep Consultant, and International Board Certified Lactation Consultant, shares this advice:

 But if you can’t offer pain-relieving medication, what CAN you do to help your baby feel better?
 Try some of these tips to soothe and comfort your baby after immunizations:

 - Use Dr. Karp’s 5 S’s!
 That’s right – The Happiest Baby on the Block techniques aren’t just for sleep! you can shush, swaddle, and swing your baby to being calmer and happier after any stressful occasions – like getting shots.
-In fact, this study revealed that babies whose parents utilized the 5 S techniques stopped crying an average of 45 seconds after their immunizations – pretty impressive!
+In fact, utilizing the 5 S techniques can stop crying an average of 45 seconds after their immunizations – pretty impressive!

 - If you nurse, breastfeed often after your baby’s shots.
 Breastfeeding is soothing in and of itself, so if your baby is fussy and waking more than usual, offer plenty of feedings.